Sustainable Development of Artisanal and Small-Scale Gold Mining in Indonesia (2015-2021)

 Partners: Global Environment Facility (GEF), United Nations Environment, and United Nations Industrial Development Organization (UNIDO).

-To find out more about these projects please go to planetgold.org
+To find out more about these projects, please visit planetgold.org

 An Assessment of ASGM Practices in Mongolia (2011)